lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 well-known resident of a specific sub-cellular niche in a species *and* condition of interest.
-Applying this to machine learning (ML), and specifically supervised learning, for the task of protein localisation prediction, markers constitute the labelled training data to use as input to a classification analyses.
+Applying this to machine learning (ML), and specifically supervised learning, for the task of protein localisation prediction, these markers constitute the labelled training data to use as input to a classification analyses.
 Defining well-known residents, and obtaining labelled training data for ML analyses can be time consuming, but it is important to define markers that are representative of the multivariate data space and on which a